surifirstpin/biplus_documentation/docs/model01.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model%204.png)

--   **Privacy**  Select one of the three options “Public”, “Private”, “Share” as per the requirement.
+-   **Privacy** you can save the project in any one of the following privacy option.
     -   **Private ()**  report saved in private section and accessed by the user itself.
     -   **Public ()**  the report is saved in public section and accessed by all the users.
     -   **Share ()**  the report saved under share section and accessed by specific set of users.